Flood Damage Restoration

 Overview

 During 2021/22 the Western Downs experienced an unprecedented period of frequent high rainfall and multiple flood events across the region.
-Whilst this much-needed rainfall has provided great moisture profiles in the soil for cropping and replenished water in our dams, it has caused significant damage on our large road network.
+Whilst this much-needed rainfall provided great moisture profiles in the soil for cropping and replenished water in our dams, it caused significant damage on our large road network.

 Since November 2021, a significant amount of temporary emergency repairs has also been completed.
 These temporary repairs ensure the impacted roads can be restored to a safe standard as soon as possible.
 At the same time, Council is planning and scheduling more permanent reconstruction works in these locations, which also takes into consideration the site conditions and the standard of resources required to complete the permanent reconstruction.